theeasyway/whisper-transcribe/README.md

 ## Configuration

-By default, the scripts watch `\Users\[YourUsername]\Documents\Sound Recordings` for new `.m4a` files.
+By default, the script watches `\Users\[YourUsername]\Documents\Sound Recordings` for new `.m4a` files.
 This is the default save location for Windows Sound Recorder, so everything works seamlessly without any configuration.
 The directory is created automatically if it doesn't exist.

 ## Dependencies